 - Try to find out why your child is doing the habit, and suggest an alternative.
 For example, if your child wriggles around when a wee or poo is coming instead of just going to the toilet, you could say, ‘Do you need to go to the toilet?
 Use your words and tell me’.

-- Habits can come in pairs, such as sucking a thumb and pulling hair.
+- Habits can come in pairs, like sucking a thumb and pulling hair.
 When you stop the thumb-sucking, the hair-pulling might also stop.

 will go a long way towards stopping habits.
 For example, you can say, ‘That’s great, I can really hear your words clearly when your fingers aren’t in your mouth’.